 Used backstage at the show, this pencil helped to fill in sparse areas, while the spoolie brush was used to groom the brows up for that bushy effect.

 This pressed powder in perfectly complementing hues helps you create natural depth and shade to fake the look of fuller brows.

-I have to say that when I first used this, I wasn’t impressed (it ends well; stick with me).
-You dip the brush in the balm and then the loose fibres before packing them into your brows.
+I have to say that when I first used this, I wasn’t impressed (It ends well; stick with me).
+You dip the brush in the balm and then the loose fibers before packing them into your brows.
 It’s fiddly and a bit messy, but I persevered.
 Well, I’ve never gotten so many compliments about my brows in one day.
 If you’re patient and you want to fake serious brows, you need this.

 One of the first loose brow powders I used.
 The spongy brush picks up the loose pigment and precisely places it into the brows where needed.
 Use it to mimic the look of hairs.

 If time is of the essence, Gimme Brow should be your top pick.
-The small brush grooms and shapes the brows, while the tinted gel packed with tiny fibres thickens your brows, too.
+The small brush grooms and shapes the brows, while the tinted gel packed with tiny fibers thickens your brows, too.
 A great all-rounder.

 When it comes to some brows, no amount of pencil or powder will make them look bigger.
 Use RapidBrow, which extends the time the brow hair stays in the follicle before it sheds so you end up with more hairs and denser brows.